eProsima/Discovery-Server/README.md

 ### **Installation**

-A well known cross-platform tool [colcon](https://colcon.readthedocs.io/en/released/) was chosen to simplify installation of the several mutually dependent [CMake](https://cmake.org/cmake/help/latest/) projects.
-In order to use colcon we must install before [python](https://www.python.org/) and [CMake](https://cmake.org/cmake/help/latest/) as detailed in the corresponding hyperlinks.
+The well known cross-platform tool [colcon](https://colcon.readthedocs.io/en/released/) was chosen to simplify installation of the several mutually dependent [CMake](https://cmake.org/cmake/help/latest/) projects.
+In order to use colcon [python](https://www.python.org/) and [CMake](https://cmake.org/cmake/help/latest/) must be first installed as detailed in the corresponding hyperlinks.

 Given that the actual sources for the extended fast-RTPS library and discovery-server application are non disclosable they should be downloaded from [eProsima Google Drive](https://drive.google.com/drive/folders/1G0yU-6MvDWu_jQgG0IwmCtWaLq6Tb6i0?usp=sharing) instead of the usual GitHub's repos.

-In what follows we supposed that once downloaded the directory tree its harbor in a directory call **SOURCES**.
-We supposed also that the user wants all build, log and installation files to be apart from the sources in a directory call **[BUILD]**.
-If **[SOURCES]** is acceptable as **[BUILD]** folder please ignore the flag `--base-paths [SOURCES]` in what follows.
+In what follows we suppose that, once downloaded, the directory tree is placed in a directory called **SOURCES**.
+We also assume that the user wants to keep the build, log and installation files in a separate directory called **[BUILD]**.
+If this is not the case, flag `--base-paths [SOURCES]` can be ignored in what follows.

 #### **Linux**